Have you ever wanted to create in bronze? Learn how to harness molten metal for art? Or just fancy a creative and unique

-On the first day, you will learn how to do waxwork for the lost wax process.
+On the first day, you will learn how to waxwork for the lost wax process.
+Having accomplished that you will learn how to use the ceramic shell in the latter part of the day.

-On the last day, it is the pour day.
-The day will begin with burning out the mould, this is the 'lost wax' part of the process.
-Then in the afternoon, you will learn about pouring bronze artworks and get an introduction to metal finishing techniques.
+On the second day, you will begin with burning out the mould, this is the 'lost wax' part of the process.
+Then in the afternoon, you will learn about pouring bronze and finishing techniques.